EI fishing benefits

 A fisher is a self-employed person engaged in fishing.
 If you are a fisher, you may be eligible to receive EI fishing benefits if you are unemployed in fishing.

-Your eligibility also depends on how much you earned from self-employment in fishing during your qualifying period, and what you did during your labour force attachment period.
+Your eligibility also depends on how much you earned from self-employment in fishing during your qualifying period.

 Unlike EI regular benefits, EI fishing benefits are based on earnings, not hours of employment.